 - The importance of language.

-- How and why money is key to cultural misunderstandings.
+- How and why money is often central to cultural misunderstandings.

-It’s easy to fall into the trap of assuming everybody works in the same way, but there are enough cultural differences, even between “similar” nations like the UK and the USA, to make it worth gaining a sense of the contrasts.
+It’s easy to fall into the trap of assuming everybody works in the same way.
+However, there are enough cultural differences, even between “similar” nations like the UK and the USA, to make it worth gaining a sense of the contrasts.

 These differences simply relate to contrasts between the US and UK.
 If I bring cultural differences with other countries into the mix, it gets WAY more complicated!

 - It’s hugely variable how polite people are in different countries.
-There are two countries on my list above (which I won’t name individually!) where – to different degrees – pleases and thank yous aren’t really the norm, and there’s a far more “straight down to business” attitude than Brits or Americans are typically used to.
+There are two countries on my list above (which I won’t name individually!) where – to different degrees – pleases and thank yous aren’t really the norm.
+When you work with clients in those countries, you can expect a far more “straight down to business” attitude than Brits or Americans are typically used to.

 - Different countries have very different attitudes to holidays and days off.
 Workers in European countries typically get far more paid holiday than those in the US, for example.
 Freelancers tend to uphold whatever tradition they’re used to, especially as they often take time off at the same time as family members in “normal” jobs.